uvarc/rc-website/content/userinfo/hpc/software/modules.md

 mkdir $HOME/modulefiles
 {{< /code-snippet >}}

 Next, download the software package for which you would like to create a module.
 Carefully follow the instructions to install your software.
-Remember that most packages assume you can install as an administrator, and that is not permitted on Rivanna, so you must change your installation directory.
+Remember that most packages assume you can install as an administrator, and that is not permitted on the HPC system, so you must change your installation directory.
 If you are compiling software you can find a tutorial at our [training site](https://learning.rc.virginia.edu/tutorials/building-running-c-cpp-fortran/).

 In the following example we are installing a version of `git` according to its instructions: